About Us

 ‘Life’s obstacles are easier to overcome when you have the right support’.
 At this time, you may be experiencing emotional, professional, romantic, familial or other relational obstacles that you may need additional guidance and support with.
 When life gets difficult to overcome, you can start to believe that nothing is going well and be rushed with a feeling of hopelessness.
 This feeling of hopelessness can leave you feeling severely out of control.
 Understanding deeply the distress that can come with struggling with relationships and feeling out of control, I’m here to be a gentle, yet skillful and measured process for you to approach your current feelings and thoughts.

 Hi!
-I’m Andrae Laws and I usually go by Drae (he/they).
-I am a psychotherapist-in-training and I am currently completing my practicum internship at Roamers Therapy under the supervision of Shaysa Villa, LCSW.
+I’m Drae Laws (he/they).
+I’m a provisionally licensed psychotherapist at Roamers Therapy under the supervision of Shaysa Villa MSW, LCSW.

 As humans, it is natural for us to experience highs and lows as we navigate through life.
 However, sometimes our lows are too overwhelming—we feel stuck and alone.
 This feeling may hinder us from experiencing joy, showing up for the people we love, and reaching our fullest potential.
 My therapeutic approach is shaped by three beliefs: (1) regardless of your past and current situation, you are worthy of love and respect, (2) you have inherent strengths, and (3) systemic oppression plays a role in the way we think, feel, and behave; therefore, in therapy, it is important to consider the relationship among systemic oppression, mental health and the multiple identities we hold.